 - Do you have trouble admitting you need people?
 Do you prefer to always be the one helping, but never getting the help?

-- We all need somebody to lean on when times get tough.
-This Bible study will help you learn to rely on God and your friends instead of handling life independently.
+- We all need somebody to lean on when times get tough: relying on God and your friends instead of handling life independently.

 Why do we need God?